Egyptian Christians fear chaos after wedding bloodshed

 His words provided little comfort for Coptic Christians, who make up 10 percent of Egypt's 85 million people and have generally coexisted peacefully with majority Sunni Muslims for centuries, despite bouts of sectarian tension.

-After toppling Mursi in July, army chief General Abdel Fattah al-Sisi appeared on state television to announce a political roadmap toward free and fair elections.
+After toppling Mursi in July, army chief General Abdel Fattah al-Sisi appeared on state television to announce a political roadmap towards free and fair elections.

 In an assertion of sectarian harmony, Sisi was flanked by a senior Muslim cleric and the Coptic Christian pope.
 Copts may have felt reassured to see Egypt's new strongman beside their spiritual leader, but any such sense of relief did not last.